ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 <!--
-Now medical images are supposed to conform to a DICOM standard that specifies a non-proprietary image format that defines how to store and retrieve information in each 2D image.
-This information includes voxel data and other metadata (also known as tags) such as study date, image acquisition date, patient orientation and other patient information like name and date of birth.
+Medical images conform to a DICOM standard that defines how to store and retrieve information in each 2D image.
+This information includes image data and other metadata some of which are listed here.
-You can see five of these tags listed here.

-But this standard is very old and competes in complexity with the C++ standard.
-And because there is no enforcement mechanism, it is up to medical device manufacturers to decide how closely they follow the standard and what tags to populate.
+But this standard is very old and because there is no enforcement mechanism, it is up to medical device manufacturers to decide how closely they follow the standard and what tags to populate.
 As a result, one may encounter real-world datasets in which required tags are missing or inconsistent across images.
 For a mission-critical medical software, this is a source of complexity and risk.
 -->

 ---